dejanu/az104/dns.md

 * Azure DNS is a hosting service for DNS domains:
     - A DNS server is also known as a name server
-    - DNS - hierachical system of caching servers
+    - DNS: hierachical system of caching servers

 ## Flow for lookup request